gitlabhq/omnibus-gitlab/doc/development/openshift/README.md

  There is an issue with the all-in-one VM where it's networking isn't properly setup when OpenShift starts.
  This results in the GitLab app not able to communicate with redis or postgres, and the postgres post-hook fails during setup.
-The current solution is to issue `vagrant ssh` into the box, then `sudo shutdown -r now` and once it comes back up you will neeed to deploy the failed deployments.
+The current solution is to issue `vagrant ssh` into the box, then `sudo shutdown -r now` and once it comes back up you will need to deploy the failed deployments.

 ## Releasing a New Version